-- Limit the spatial growth of Arrowtown so that: 4.2.5.1 - Adverse effects of development outside the Arrowtown Urban Growth Boundary are avoided. - the character and identity of the settlement, and its setting within the landscape is preserved or enhanced. - Ensure that development within the Arrowtown Urban Growth Boundary provides: 4.2.5.2 - an urban form that is sympathetic to the character of Arrowtown, including its scale, density, layout and legibility in accordance with the Arrowtown Design Guidelines 2016.

-- opportunity for sensitively designed medium density infill development in a contained area closer to the town centre, so as to provide more housing diversity and choice and to help reduce future pressure for urban development adjacent or close to Arrowtown's Urban Growth Boundary. - a designed urban edge with landscaped gateways that promote or enhance the containment of the town within the landscape, where the development abuts the urban boundary for Arrowtown - for Feehley's Hill and land along the margins of Bush Creek and the Arrow River to be retained as reserve areas as part of Arrowtown's recreation and amenity resource. - To recognise the importance of the open space pattern that is created by the inter-connections between the golf courses and other Rural General land
+- 4.2.5.1 Limit the spatial growth of Arrowtown so that: - Adverse effects of development outside the Arrowtown Urban Growth Boundary are avoided. - the character and identity of the settlement, and its setting within the landscape is preserved or enhanced. - 4.2.5.2 Ensure that development within the Arrowtown Urban Growth Boundary provides: - an urban form that is sympathetic to the character of Arrowtown, including its scale, density, layout and legibility in accordance with the Arrowtown Design Guidelines 2006 (and any adopted updates). - opportunity for sensitively designed medium density infill development in a contained area closer to the town centre, so as to provide more housing diversity and choice and to help reduce future pressure for urban development adjacent or close to Arrowtown's Urban Growth Boundary. - a designed urban edge with landscaped gateways that promote or enhance the containment of the town within the landscape, where the development abuts the urban boundary for Arrowtown - for Feehley's Hill and land along the margins of Bush Creek and the Arrow River to be retained as reserve areas as part of Arrowtown's recreation and amenity resource. - To recognise for the importance of the open space pattern that is created by the interconnections between the golf courses and other Rural General land